Muzeum Sztuki: Open Composition

 • plans of the Neoplastic Room by Stanisław Cuchry-Cukrowski from 1981 used in its reconstruction at the Presences Polonaises exhibition at the Centre Pompidou in Paris in 1983,

 • photographs from various exhibitions, throughout various decades, that the Neoplastic Room has hosted.

 The Search.
 An Open Drawing and Painting Studio

 Host: Barbara Kaczorowska

-The purpose of the meeting will not be to teach drawing and painting in the traditional approach.
-However, we will draw and paint to get closer to understanding of contemporary art.
-Artistic activities will be a language, a communication platform that will help us to explain important problems taken up by artists.
-The resulting products will rather be a record of reflection, not a mere creation.
-No artistic abilities, nor aspiration to be an artist (now or in the future) are necessary to participate in the workshop.
-However, you need to be willing to do experiments (especially artistic), be ready to face artistic activities, and need not expect to produce studied effects (beautiful images and realistic drawings).
+The purpose of the meeting was not to teach drawing and painting in the traditional approach.
+However, the participants drew and painted to get closer to understanding of contemporary art.
+Artistic activities are a language, a communication platform that helps us to explain important problems taken up by artists.
+The resulting products were rather a record of reflection, not a mere creation.
+No artistic abilities, nor aspiration to be an artist (now or in the future) were necessary to participate in the workshop.
+However, one needed to be willing to do experiments (especially artistic), be ready to face artistic activities, and need not expect to produce studied effects (beautiful images and realistic drawings).

 The project of revitalisation of the infrastructure of the Muzeum Sztuki in Łódź- Gdańska 43 was carried out from the funding obtained under the Operational Programme Infrastructure and Environment for the years 2014- 2020.